KamikidFu/UoW-COMP104/README.md

 # UoW-COMP104

 Welcome to this repository, if you feel this is helpful, please star it at the top of page.
 >**Please note:** This git repository is about my duration of paper 'COMP104' at [University of Waikato](http://www.waikato.ac.nz/).
-Practicals and assignments definitely vary from yours.
+Practicals and assignments may vary from yours.
 I, the author and this repository owner, wish you use the git only as a reference or extend learning materials of your study and workload.
 Please DO NOT DO ANY things about academic plagiarsim.

 ## About License